 USW's social work degree is based on the All Wales Assessment Framework for Social Work, which includes the National Occupational Standards for Social Work, and the Social Care Wales Code of Professional Practice for Social Care Workers.

 This means you will graduate with the professional qualification required to register as a social worker.
 If you apply through UCAS, you may be eligible for a bursary from Social Care Wales (subject to their conditions).

-The social work course consists of academic and practice-based elements.
-Half your time will involve practice learning opportunities in voluntary and third sectors.
-This will help consolidate your knowledge and skills, preparing you for practice.
-Over the three years, you will experience a diverse range of teaching methods.
-You will also benefit from the real-life experiences of the Service User and Carer Group representatives, who contribute to the social work course.
-Evaluations of this social work course by students, external examiners, local authority partners and other stakeholders have all been positive.
+The social work degree consists of academic and practice-based elements.
+Half your time will involve practice learning opportunities in statutory, voluntary and third sectors.
+This will help consolidate your knowledge and skills, and prepare you for practice.

 Our social work training is based on the All Wales Assessment Framework for Social Work, which incorporates the National Occupational Standards for Social Work.
 Students will work to Social Care Wales' Code of Professional Practice for Social Care.
 Students are required to register with the Care Council for Wales prior to starting the course and complete an enhanced DBS check on a yearly basis (additional costs apply).

-We are committed to involving people who use services and carers in the teaching and management of this social work degree.
+You will also benefit from the real-life experiences of representatives from the Service User and Carer Group, who contribute to the social work course.
 This means you’ll get a valuable insight into their personal experiences, to further prepare you for your career as a social worker.